Daily Driving a NASCAR Racecar Would Be An Absolute Nightmare

 They tend to make about 750 horsepower.
 There are piles of regulations and rules for what the racing teams can do to get this power.
 For instance, NASCAR motors have to get their power without turbochargers or superchargers.
 Everything is naturally aspirated.

 These massive V8 engines are somewhat similar to what can be found in road-legal cars, except they are far less efficient and user-friendly.
-According to How Stuff Works, they still use carburetors instead of fuel injectors to control the massive amounts of fuel and air more easily.
+According to How Stuff Works, they still used carburetors instead of fuel injectors (up until 2012) to control the massive amounts of fuel and air more easily.
 Speaking of which, your commute would get much pricier if you took your NASCAR to work.

 How much fuel does a NASCAR use in a race?